Before making an application

 Our project is not complete, can we extend the funding period?

 We may be able to extend the project duration as long as this is allowable within the rules of the scheme that is funding your project.
-If there are any changes to your project or if there will be any delays in submission of end of grant monitoring you must let us know.
+If there are any changes to your project or if there will be any delays in submission of end of grant reporting you must let us know.
+Please note, if you do not contact us about project changes or delays in reporting it may effect your future eligibility to apply to Two Ridings for grants.

 You have asked to visit the project, why?

-We request monitoring information for two main reasons:
+We request reporting information for two main reasons:

 • to ensure that all the funds have been spent